Bhavya2910/Parameter_Optimization_SVM/README.md

 We can perform this task using GridSearchCV for optimizing these parameters.

-In this python file, Fitness Function has been used to optimize the parameters.
+Here, Fitness Function has been used to optimize the parameters.

 ## Dataset Description